 Velvet Finishes paint is another one that I’ve used that provides a lovely matte finish like the General Finishes milk paint.
 It too, comes in a variety of great colors (and sprays beautifully).
 I used it on my daughter’s nightstand overhaul for the Fall edition of the One Room Challenge.
 I got creative and did a little color mixing too, which is fun if you’re looking to customize your colors a bit.

-Here is a graphic of all of the gorgeous colors that Velvet Finishes offers.
+Velvet Finishes has loads of options to choose from when it comes to color.
 For a closer look, click here for their color gallery.

 Amy Howard at Home

 I’m still getting my feet wet with Amy Howard’s paint line, but I’m thrilled to pieces with how my first furniture redo turned out with her One Step Paint.
 This line of paint gives more of a chalk finish to it, which can be waxed, or you can top coat it with poly.
 I used the Flat Out Flat poly from General Finishes, and love how it gives a waxed and buffed look.